Bakkje/GroceryMealPlanApp/README.md

 - Make sure you're using the correct email and password
 - If you forgot your password, use the "Clear All Data" button to reset (this will delete all accounts and data)
+- If you get "No accounts found" on a new device, use the Export/Import feature to transfer your account
 - Check the browser console for detailed error messages

 ### Sharing Issues